ppy/osu-wiki/news/2024/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/4568537">Predominador</a></p>

-[Motion](https://osu.ppy.sh/users/3885626) already mentioned it in [his interview](https://osu.ppy.sh/home/news/2024-08-19-the-followpoint-motion-the-ultimate-catcher), but one of the scores I got most impressed is [Kayano Ai - Oracion (TV Size) \[Crystal's Rain\] +HDHRDT](https://osu.ppy.sh/scores/1930590015), by ExGon.
+::Motion::{ user-id=3885626 } already mentioned it in [his interview](https://osu.ppy.sh/home/news/2024-08-19-the-followpoint-motion-the-ultimate-catcher), but one of the scores I got most impressed is [Kayano Ai - Oracion (TV Size) \[Crystal's Rain\] +HDHRDT](https://osu.ppy.sh/scores/1930590015), by ExGon.
 It's one of my favorite scores, because to set a score like this you need to be absurdly great at many different aspects, such as being able to read very high AR (in this case AR11, which is AR10 + DT), having extremely good catch control, much patience, and other things.

 ![](/wiki/shared/news/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks/oracion.jpg)

-I also want to mention a score from the osu! game mode, which is [Within Temptation - The Unforgiving \[Marathon\] with FL](https://osu.ppy.sh/scores/osu/3549163348), done by [-GN](https://osu.ppy.sh/users/895581).
+I also want to mention a score from the osu! game mode, which is [Within Temptation - The Unforgiving \[Marathon\] with FL](https://osu.ppy.sh/scores/osu/3549163348), done by ::-GN::{ user-id=895581 }.
 A 53-minute map that is already challenging by itself without any mods, let alone with FL.
 I even have no words to say how impressive this is!
 Dedication and patience are the words.
 Never ever give up.

 ![](/wiki/shared/news/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks/the_unforgiving.jpg)